United Kingdom Birding Tour: England in Spring

 ACCOMMODATION

-We will be staying in comfortable bed-and-breakfast (B&B) accommodation for most of the tour, with the exception of the beginning/end of the tour when we overnight in a hotel in London/Edinburgh.
+We will be staying in comfortable hotels or bed-and-breakfast (B&B) accommodation throughout the tour.
 All accommodation has private rooms and bathroom facilities.

 WHAT TO BRING: CLOTHING